 We Depend on Sales of Our Ophthalmology Products for a Significant Portion of Our Operating Results.
 We derive, and expect to continue to derive, a large portion of our revenue and profits from sales of our ophthalmology products.
-For the three months ended July 3, 2004 our ophthalmology sales were \$6.7 million or 82.5% of total sales.
+For the three months ended October 2, 2004 our ophthalmology sales were \$7.2 million or 88.0% of total sales.
 We anticipate that sales of our ophthalmology products will continue to account for a significant portion of our revenues in the foreseeable future as we continue to introduce new ophthalmology products, such as the 50 micron slit lamp adapter and our expanded EndoProbe product line, and support clinical trials in the field of ophthalmology, including the TTT4CNV clinical trial for the treatment of wet AMD.

 Our Operating Results May be Adversely Affected by Changes in Third Party Coverage and Reimbursement Policies and any Uncertainty Regarding Healthcare Reform Measures.
 Our ophthalmology products are typically purchased by doctors, clinics, hospitals and other users, which bill various third-party payers, such as governmental programs and private insurance plans, for the health care services provided to their patients.
 Third-party payers are increasingly scrutinizing and challenging the coverage of new products and the level of reimbursement for covered products.
 Doctors, clinics, hospitals and other users of our products may not obtain adequate reimbursement for use of our products from third-party payers.
 While we believe that the laser procedures using our products have generally been reimbursed, payers may deny coverage and reimbursement for our products if they determine that the device was not reasonable and necessary for the purpose used, was investigational or was not cost-effective.
 In addition, third party payers may not initiate coverage of new procedures using our products for a significant period.
-In September 2000, Center for Medicare and Medicaid Services, or CMS, advised that claims for reimbursement for certain age related macular degeneration (AMD) procedures which use our OcuLight SLx laser system, could be submitted for reimbursement, with coverage and payment to be determined by the local medical carriers at their discretion.
-To date five carriers representing 17 states have written reimbursement coverage policies on TTT.
+In September 2000, the Center for Medicare and Medicaid Services, or CMS, advised that claims for reimbursement for certain age related macular degeneration, or AMD, procedures which use our OcuLight SLx laser system, could be submitted for reimbursement, with coverage and payment to be determined by the local medical carriers at their discretion.
+To date five carriers representing 17 states have written reimbursement coverage policies on Transpupillary Thermotherapy, or TTT.
 The states reimbursing for TTT are Alaska, Arizona, California, Colorado, Hawaii, Iowa, Idaho, Mississippi, North Carolina, North Dakota, Nevada, Oregon, Pennsylvania, South Dakota, Tennessee, Washington and Wyoming.
 Domestic sales of the OcuLight SLx laser system may continue to be limited until more local medical carriers reimburse for performing such AMD procedures or until CMS advises that claims for these procedures may be submitted directly to CMS at the national level.
+The clinical results of the TTT4CNV trial and other clinical trials may influence the individual state or CMS decision to reimburse for certain laser procedures.